Ekultek/Zeus-Scanner/README.md

 ##### Basic requirements

  - `libxml2-dev`, `libxslt1-dev`, `python-dev` are required for the installation process
- - Firefox web browser is required as of now, I will be adding the functionality of most web browsers.
+ - Firefox web browser is required as of now, you will need Firefox version `<=57 >=51`.
+Full functionality for other browsers will eventually be added.
  - If you want to run sqlmap through the URL's you will need sqlmap somewhere on your system.
  - If you want to run a port scan using nmap on the URL's IP addresses.
 You will need nmap on your system.
  - [Geckodriver](https://github.com/mozilla/geckodriver) is required to run the firefox web browser and will be installed the first time you run.
 It will be added to your `/usr/bin` so that it can be run in your ENV PATH.
- - You must be `sudo` for the first time running this so that you can add the driver to your PATH, you also may need to run as `sudo` depending on your permissions.
+ - You must be `sudo` for the first time running this so that you can add the driver to your PATH, you also may need to run as `sudo` depending on your permissions. _NOTE:_ `Depending on permissions you may need to be sudo for any run involving the geckodriver`
  - `xvfb` is required by pyvirtualdisplay, it will be installed if not installed on your first run

 ##### Python package requirements